Guide to Transportation in Matsumoto City

 Bus

 We recommend taking the bus to get around the city.
 Be sure to check the bus stops and payment methods in advance when planning your trip.
 You can check the schedule by entering your departure point, destination, departure time, and arrival time into various route planner services, such as Google Maps.
-You can also use the “Bus Location System ” to track the current location of buses directly in your browser.
+You can also use the “Bus Location System” to track the bus’s current location directly in your browser.

 This is the collective term for city buses, including the Town Sneaker.

-Please use the Utsukushigahara Onsen Line for Utsukushigahara Onsen, the Asama Line and Shin-Asama Line for Asama Onsen, and the Matsumoto/Shimanai Line for the Japanese Ukiyo-e Museum and History Village.
+Please use the Utsukushigahara Onsen Line for Utsukushigahara Onsen, the Asama Line and New Asama Line for Asama Onsen, and the Matsumoto/Shimanai Line for the Japanese Ukiyo-e Museum and History Village.

 【Town Sneaker (City Sightseeing Bus)】